 Two degree programs are offered in the field of English: the Bachelor of Arts and the Bachelor of Science in Education.
-The major for the Bachelor of Arts program offers an emphasis in literature which requires thirty-six semester hours of study in English, or an emphasis in writing which requires thirty-nine hours of study.
-The major for the Bachelor of Science in Education requires forty-two semester hours.
+The major for the Bachelor of Arts program offers an emphasis in literature which requires 45 semester hours of study in English, or an emphasis in writing which requires 46 hours of study.
+The major for the Bachelor of Science in Education requires 45 semester hours.

 The aim of both programs is the development of competence in reading and writing skills, understanding of the history and development of the English language, and knowledge of the major writers, texts, trends, genres, and historical development of the British and American literary canons.
-The Bachelor of Arts degree, which also requires twelve hours in a foreign language and a minor field, is usually chosen by students who plan to attend graduate school or seminary or who desire to pursue careers as professional writers.
+The Bachelor of Arts degree, which also requires 12 hours in a foreign language and a minor field, is usually chosen by students who plan to attend graduate school or seminary or who desire to pursue careers as professional writers.
 The Bachelor of Science in Education degree is the option chosen by those who plan to teach at the secondary level.

-The freshman and sophomore level requirements of six hours of freshman composition and six hours of English or American literature are core courses taken by all degree candidates.
-As such, these courses are directed toward developing the requisite skills in reading, writing, and cultural literacy needed by students, both English and non-English majors, to participate in the broader culture.
-The minor in English consists of twenty-four semester hours.
+The core courses taken by all degree candidates are directed toward developing the requisite skills in reading, writing, and cultural literacy needed by students, both English and non-English majors, to participate in the broader culture.
+The minor in English consists of 24 semester hours.
+The minor in Writing consists of 18 hours.

-PROGRAMS OF STUDY-ENGLISH
+PROGRAMS OF STUDY IN ENGLISH